Nonprofit financial management is the first step in ensuring that your nonprofit organization is in good fiscal health.

 Essential Building Blocks

-The Nonprofit Financial Management curriculum provides you with the important building blocks necessary to be an efficient nonprofit financial manager with topics covering the set up of your financial systems, creating a budget, managing cash, reconciling accounts, proper recording and classification of revenue and expenses and the preparation of financial statements.
+The Nonprofit Accounting Course curriculum provides you with the important building blocks necessary to be an efficient nonprofit financial manager with topics covering the set up of your financial systems, creating a budget, managing cash, reconciling accounts, proper recording and classification of revenue and expenses and the preparation of financial statements.

 Knowledge of nonprofit financial management is a key component of good stewardship.
 Make sure you are prepared to be the best fiscal manager for your nonprofit to be responsive to financial inquiry, whether from inside or outside your nonprofit.
 Make sure you are right for the job.